Anchorage 5th Avenue Mall: Interior

-Compared to other malls in Alaska, The 5th Avenue Mall integrates many more aesthetic designs inside its buildings.
-Some examples are the sky-lit roof above the main "Arcade", and features galleria-style wide, open spaces.
+Compared to other malls in Alaska, the 5th Avenue Mall integrates many more aesthetic designs inside its buildings.
+Some examples are the sky-lit roof above the main "Arcade", and features galleria-style, wide, open spaces.
 The top floor of the Arcade is exclusively a food court.
-Most of the mall's elevators have glass panels, and are decorated with neon lights.
-The mall uses skybridges to provide indoor access between buildings and parking, contributing to the streetscapes of 5th and 6th Avenues.
+Most of the mall's elevators have glass panels and are decorated with neon lights.
+The mall uses skybridges to provide indoor access between buildings and parking, contributing to the streetscape of 5th and 6th Avenues.
 The ground floor of the galleria functions as an indoor pedestrian extension of "D" Street.

 Parking

 There is significant parking available at the mall, which is owned and operated by ACDA via EasyPark.
 The 5th Avenue Parking garage is one of the largest parking garages Downtown, offering six levels of parking.
-The JCPenney parking garage, recently under renovation, offers additional parking Downtown and the first hour is free to park in that garage.
+The JCPenney parking garage, recently under renovation, offers additional parking Downtown, and the hourly fee to park in that garage is $2.00.